dougeby/IntuneDocs/InTuneDocs/DeployUse/deploy-apps-in-microsoft-intune.md

 		- **Available** (users install from the company portal on demand)
 		- **Not Applicable** (the app is not installed or shown in the company portal)
 		- **Uninstall** (the app is uninstalled from targeted devices)
-	- **Deadline** - For required installations, choose how soon the app will be deployed.
+	- **Deadline** - For required installations, choose how soon to deploy the app.
 You can choose from the predefined values, or you can select **Custom** to configure your own deadline.

 5. If the app you are deploying can be configured by a mobile application management policy, the **Mobile App Management** page is displayed.
 On this page, choose the mobile application management policy that you want to associate with this app.